failsafe-lib/failsafe/README.md

 #### Asynchronous Retries

-Asynchronous executions are performed and retried on a [ScheduledExecutorService] and they return a [RecurrentFuture].
+Asynchronous executions can be performed and retried on a [ScheduledExecutorService] and return a [RecurrentFuture].
 When the execution succeeds or the retry policy is exceeded, the future is completed and any listeners registered against it are called:

 ```java
 Recurrent.with(retryPolicy, executor)